ralafferty/ralafferty.github.io/library.md

 #### *The History of the Decline and Fall of the Roman Empire*, by Edward&nbsp;Gibbon, 1776

 > "There were numerous 'Histories of Rome' which cover the subject but most of them lack real excitement.
 Well, all of them lack it except Gibbons.
 Gibbons is sometimes inaccurate, but not very often.
 He is sometimes prejudiced, and sometimes his fine sense of proportion fails him (but only for a little while and not seriously).
-But he is always exciting, he is a wonder, he has a true touch of magic, even if he sometimes uses too broad a brush with it."&nbsp;[^anderson93]
+But he is always exciting, he is a wonder, he has a true touch of magic, even if he sometimes uses too broad a brush with it." ---R.A.L.&nbsp;[^anderson93]

 &middot;&nbsp;[wikipedia](http://en.wikipedia.org/wiki/The_History_of_the_Decline_and_Fall_of_the_Roman_Empire)
 &middot;&nbsp;[manybooks](http://manybooks.net/authors/gibboned.html)